 Looking forward from 2017: UW-Extension IT staff continue to build and develop a comprehensive Student Engagement System (SES) to support the success of learners in the UW Flexible Option.
 Next steps include building transcription and graduation functions and an alumni tool (building on 2017 pilot testing of a post-Flex student survey), and soliciting institutional partners’ feedback on SES expansions.
 The social interaction component of the SES will follow.

-“A 360 degree view of the student lifecycle visible both to staff and the learner creates engagement and insight,” UW-Extension IT director Andrea Deau writes in this blog post about the SES.
+“A 360 degree view of the student lifecycle visible both to staff and the learner creates engagement and insight,” UW-Extension IT Director Andrea Deau writes in this blog post about the SES and talks about, with colleague Angela Meidl in a video.